Wildfire and Forest Resilience

 How to Apply

-Additional information regarding Vulnerable Populations and Disadvantaged and Severely Disadvantaged Communities will be added when available.
+Additional information regarding Vulnerable Populations and Disadvantaged and Severely Disadvantaged Communities is available at the California Natural Resources Agency Proposition 4 Department Guidance Documents webpage.

 man in a hard had, mask, and shovel poses on front of small flames burning behind him in a forestground-level view of a small tree seedling growing out of dirt with a few people standing and talking in the backgroundlarge machine holds a long tree trunk horizontally getting ready to place it next to a pile of tree trunks